Bound to Life

 The heads of the four guilds (flow, weavers, healing, and artists) are invited to every bonding.

-But they rarely attend, except for their own family, and for masters of their own guild.
+They rarely attend, except for their own family, and for masters of their own guild.

 When the celebration draws to an end, the guild heads approach, and surround me.